colinta/StrangeCase/README.rst

 when called *removes* the processor node from the tree and replaces itself with nodes (or it can insert nodes elsewhere in the tree, or do nothing I suppose).

-If you are writing your own processor, and need to access a node's config, use the item-index operators, ``[]``.
+If you are writing your own processor, and need to access a node's config, you might want to use the item-index operators, ``[]``.
 If the configuration is not set, you'll get ``None`` instead of an ``AttributeError``.

     node.thingy     # => AttributeError
     node['thingy']  # => None

+After the tree is populated, the site is ready to generate.
+You will have a tree of nodes, with the root node at the top, and it is always named ``"site"``.

 3 - Generating
 ~~~~~~~~~~~~~~

-All the nodes are instantiated and are arranged in a tree structure, with the root node at the top.
-The ``generate``
-method is called on the root node, and recursively on all the children.
-This is where folders are created, pages are generated, and
+The ``generate`` method is called on the root node, and recursively on all the
+children.
+This is where folders are created, pages are generated, and assets
-assets are copied over.
-If you are using the image processor, you might also have thumbnails created using `PIL`_.
+are copied over.
+If you are using the image processor, you might also have
+thumbnails created using `PIL`_.

 ---------
 TEMPLATES
 ---------

-In your templates, you have access to anything in the inherited config and in per-page metadata:
+In your templates, you have access to anything in the inherited config and in
+per-page metadata:

 ``/config.yaml``::